 A survey of western art music from 1600 through the death of Beethoven.
 Discussion of principal composers, genres, and styles; detailed analysis of representative works.
 Study of current bibliographic materials.
-Prerequisite: MUSI 201.
+Prerequisite: "C" or better in MUSI 201.
 Three semester hours.